-Glass-Steagall is the indispensible first step to global economic recovery.
-It will immediately hault the onset of hyperinflation, remove government committment from toxic debts, end too-big-to-fail, and force separation of commercial banking functions from investment banking functions.
+Glass-Steagall is the indispensable first step to global economic recovery.
+It will immediately halt the onset of hyperinflation, remove government commitment from bailing out toxic debts, end too-big-to-fail banks, and force a separation of commercial banking functions from investment banking functions.

-Legislation to Restore Glass-Steagall, “The Return to Prudent Banking” Act, was introduced into the 112th congress as HR1489.
-It garnered massive institutional support and 84 co-sponsors in the house of representatives.
-“The Return to Prudent Banking” Act has been re-introduced in the 113th Congress as HR-129.
+Legislation to restore Glass-Steagall, “The Return to Prudent Banking Act of 2011”, was introduced into the 112th Congress and garnered massive institutional support and 84 cosponsors in the House of Representatives.

 How It Works